 All dogs are believed to have come from wolves, although the jury is out when it comes to how, when, and where exactly that happened.
 But even though this fact is true, dogs and wolves are not the same.
-In a short while, we will outline the differences and similarities between dogs and wolves.
+In this article, we will outline the differences and similarities between dogs and wolves.

 At a Glance

 The Gray Wolf as a species has so much controversy surrounding it lately, mainly because of the public attention some states have received about whether to reintroduce wolves to their local wildernesses or not.
 On top of that, they are mysterious, elusive creatures that get misunderstood often.

 Wolves are best known for their howling that can strike fear into the hearts of those who hear it, due to horror movies.
 A wolf’s howl is simply a form of communication.
 Sometimes wolves howl to keep other wolves away, but it’s normally just a call and response, similar to how when one dog starts barking, the other ones around the neighborhood do too.

 As extremely adaptive animals, wolves can be found almost anywhere in the world, and they have survived near extinction.
 Wolves like to live in plains, forests, and even deep snow.
 They grow up quickly, reaching maturity by 1 year old.
 Once they are adults, they have a keen sense of sight and smell, relying mostly on this for their hunting rather than speed.